pangeo-forge/terraclimate-feedstock-archive/README.md

 1. Add a ServiceAccount

-This needs to have read / write access to pangeo-scratch (like `pangeo`) *and* have the ability to start / stop pods for dask-kubernetes.
+This needs to have read / write access to pangeo-forge-scratch (like `pangeo`) *and* have the ability to start / stop pods for dask-kubernetes.
 We don't want to give the `pangeo` SA permissions to read / write, so we'll make a new one.

 ```console
 $ kubectl apply -f daskkubernetes.yaml